You will need a flat area of garden or an area that can be levelled, measuring about 10 feet by 40 feet to build a Boules court.

 Various materials can be used to construct the boules court boundary, railway sleepers, poles, tanalised timber etc. or the court can be simply sunk below the surface so the materials are held in naturally.
 To stop the boules rolling off and disappearing in the borders a timber surround just above the court surface is a good idea.

-A course sub-base of either, gravel, road metal, small stones or shingle/clay mix (AP20 or AP30) is laid to give a compacted depth of 50mm within finished court depth 100mm.
+A course sub-base of either, gravel, road metal, small stones or shingle/clay mix (AP20 or AP30) is spread to give a compacted depth of 50mm within finished court depth 100mm.